 Alternative Education is offered as an intervention program to those students who, for various reasons, are not experiencing academic success in the regular school program.
 The option for students to participate in Alternative Education is based on a recommendation from the Dean, Counselor, Director of Student Services, and/or Principal.
-The student will have the option to earn three credits in the program while receiving social work services.
-The Alternative Education program runs Monday - Friday from 1:30-6:00 p.m.
-Students are required to provide their own transportation.
+The student will have the option to earn credits in the program while receiving social work services.